 And what does that imply?

-As long as the difference in intensity between the brightest highlights and the darkest shadows of the scene falls within the dynamic range of your camera, you’ll be able to capture all the detail of the scene in a single shot.
-You won’t have any overexposed or underexposed areas in the photo.
+As long as the difference in intensity between the brightest highlights and the darkest shadows of the scene falls within the dynamic range of your camera (ie. the JPEG file that you see), you'll be able to capture all the detail of the scene in a single shot.
+You won't have any overexposed or underexposed areas in the photo.